JeremyMBell/GIGViz/RETROSPECTIVE.md

 Tooltips took awhile to spin up, and I'm not fully satisfied with how the tooltips came out.
 They base their tooltips based on an array of strings, and I can't modify much from it.

 It seems like Victory just had a highly opinionated system that I couldn't fully grapple with.
-Alternatively, I could've not using a React library and just use React for the controls.
+Alternatively, I could've not used a React library and just use React for the controls.

 ## Heatmap would've been great

 Touched upon this in the [CHANGELOG](./CHANGELOG.md).
 I think the heatmap would solve a flaw with my project.
 We could only see the results for 10 countries (or more if you up the number).
 But a heatmap wouldn't apply the level of filter.
 It would also be able to show how different countries change during the opioid crisis.
 I know that South Africa hit a minimum in 2014, but I would've liked to know more about the data in the following years.

+Creating a map using the location data provided wasn't the most feasible solution.
+The Flag API was something I was lucky to stumble upon, which brings me to...

 ## I like the addition of flags

-I think one thing that was terrible when I first booted up Victory was the label overlap.
+One thing that was terrible when I first booted up Victory was the label overlap.
 Even rotating to make it legible made the visualization look busy and unusable.
 The flags were the perfect shorthand to make the graph axes look less bloated.
 It also tied together iconography that a user could identify with.
 For instance, I can connect with the US flag and see it move around the charts as I played back the years.